CarbonPackages/Carbon.Plausible/README.md

 This package contains two mixins:

 - [Carbon.Plausible:Mixin.CustomEvent]: This allows you to set [custom events] to a document via the inspector.
 Of course, you can do this also directly in your JavaScript or Fusion
 - [Carbon.Plausible:Mixin.DoNotTrack]: This allows you to disable the tracking for a specific document

 ![set options in the inspector]

-### Set cookie for disabling tracking
+### Opt out and exclude your visits from the analytics

 By default, Plausible Analytics tracks every visitor to your website.
 When you're working on your site, you might not want to record your own visits and page views.
-To block your (and your co-workers) page views from your Plausible Analytics stats dashboard, you have the following options:
+To prevent counting your visits, you can set a special localStorage flag in the browser.
+Here's how.

 - Go to `your-domain.tld/~/disable-tracking`.
-This sets the cookie and redirects the visitor to the homepage.
+This sets the flag and redirects the visitor to the homepage.
 Great for people without access to the Neos Backend.
--   As an Editor, you can enable/disable the cookie also in the Plausible management module: `your-domain.tld/neos/management/plausible`
+- As an Editor, you can enable/disable the flag also in the Plausible management module: `your-domain.tld/neos/management/plausible`
+- You can do this also by yourself by following the [excluding guide on plausible.io]

 ## Installation